DOCUMENT TSC-2026/B68 · BLOG POST 68 · CONSUMER COMMERCE · REV. 01

 Considered / durable goods

-The general rule of thumb across categories: under roughly six months means you have room to invest aggressively.
-You are getting your money back fast enough to recycle it into more acquisition and grow.
-Over roughly twelve months usually signals a retention problem, not just an expensive ad account.
-If it takes you a year to break even on a customer, you are betting heavily on a future that may not arrive.
+Under roughly six months means you have room to invest aggressively.
+You are recycling capital fast enough to fuel more acquisition.
+Between six and twelve months is the watch zone where the question is whether your repeat rate is improving or plateauing.
+Over twelve months usually signals a structural problem, not just a noisy ad account.
+If it takes you a year to break even on a customer in a category that should be faster, something in your margin or retention stack is broken.

 Taylor Sicard · Consulting